-A couple of weeks ago our Sales Director and I met with a marketing mentor and a discussion was started regarding profiling our customers.
-What is a great customer?
+A couple of weeks ago our Sales Director and I met with a marketing mentor, and a discussed profiling our customers.
+What is an excellent customer?
 How do we define them?
 How do we create the right message and services to target prospects that match the profile of our best customers?
-Then we spent a few moments defining a bad customer.
+We then spent a few moments defining a lousy customer.

 We discussed whether we had experienced bad customers and how we handled them.
-It was suggested by this mentor and other mentors that bad customers should be fired.
-That bad customers don’t deserve the same respect and quality of service as our good customers.
-That we should prioritize our efforts towards the better clients and put our not-so-favorite clients on a back burner.
-You know what a bad client is, they are generally the slowest payers, the most grievous and most time consuming for account management personnel.
+This mentor suggested that bad customers don’t deserve the same respect and quality of service as our good customers and that we should prioritize our efforts towards the better clients and put our not-so-favorite clients on a back burner.
+Bad clients are the slowest payers, the most grievous and most time consuming for account management personnel.

 Our response was we don’t believe in ever giving subpar service dependent on the client’s preferred status.

 We responded that we don’t believe that theory either.
-We believe that if there is a communication channel we can still try our best to improve this client’s attitude towards us.
+We think that if there is a communication channel we can still try our best to improve this client’s attitude towards us.

 We have proven our theory to be correct time over time.
 We have found that if we instead show compassion, interest, engage with the same high standards as we use with all our clients that we can win this client over.
-It’s like nurturing the youngest hatchling.
 You do have to work at it, and you must be a bit stubborn.

 In the meantime, our technical team worked diligently to do their jobs well.
 Our account management team toiled conscientiously to try to improve communications, to resolve the issues and we ended up sharing some of the loss with the vendor.
 Our team and company worked very hard to maintain relationships with everyone.

 Fortunately, our team is resolute; we have a mantra.
 We want every client to not only appreciate our service but enjoy working with us.
 We thrive by creating lifetime relationships with every client.
-Our CEO met with their CEO for lunch and he periodically attended technical team meetings.
+Our CEO met with their CEO for lunch, and he periodically attended technical team meetings.
 He showed an interest in ensuring that the client was on the road to stability and that they knew he cared about their business.
-Our Sales Director followed up with account management calls with the client’s CIOs and technical project manager and kept a pulse on our own technical team to make sure that we were doing our job the way we need to do.
-In our business, we nor our clients can’t afford for us to take a dive.
-We need to always work to keep the client and our team in Vformation so their data is accessible, maintained and performs well.
-This is a tag line but it means a lot to us.
+Our Sales Director followed up with account management calls with the client’s CIOs and technical project manager and kept a pulse on our technical team to make sure that we were doing our job the way we need to do.
+In our business, our clients nor we can’t afford for us to dive.
+We always need to work to keep the client and our team in V formation, so their data is accessible, maintained and performs well.
+This is a tagline, but it means a lot to us.
 We know that data drives businesses today and our job is to help protect that data.

 This strategy has helped us time and again.
-We are not perfect, we are humans working for humans.
-We get tired, we get sick and we get irritable.
-However, we focus on making sure each client taken under our wing, can fly higher and better with us and no client is cast aside or left behind.
+We are not perfect; we are humans working for humans.
+We get tired, we get sick, and we get irritable.
+However, we focus on making sure each client under our wing, can fly higher and better with no client cast aside or left behind.